arthurhero/Long-LRM/README.md

 [**Project Page**](https://arthurhero.github.io/projects/llrm/index.html)

 This repository contains a self-reimplemented version of **Long-LRM**, including the model code, as well as training and evaluation pipelines.
 The reimplemented version has been verified to match the performance of the original implementation.

 ---

+## Updates

+We have just released the Long-LRM evaluation results on DL3DV-140 ([download here](https://huggingface.co/arthurhero/llrm_stuff/resolve/main/misc/dl3dv_i540_32input_8target.zip)), including the rendered target views, per-view metrics, and interpolated input trajectory videos, for fellow reearchers to use as a baseline.
+The model is re-trained with the code in this repository on DL3DV-10K (with DL3DV-140 filtered out) and achieves a mean PSNR of 24.21.
+Please note that except for the first inference mini-batch, subsequent inference runs complete in about 1 second.

+---